Excel Negative Numbers (Table of Contents)

 Example #3 – Custom Number Formatting

-We can use a custom number formatting of our own to represent the negative numbers.
-Follow the steps below for better understanding:
+We can use custom number formatting to represent the negative numbers.
+Follow the steps below for a better understanding:

-Step 1: Select all the cells which you wanted to format under Excel.
+Step 1: Select all the cells you want to format under Excel.

-Step 2: Open the Format Cells dialogue box by clicking the icon that is there for number formatting.
+Step 2: Open the Format Cells dialogue box by clicking the icon for number formatting.
 It comes from the Number group present under the Home tab.

-Step 3: Under the Format Cells window that opens up, select the Number tab (if it is not selected by default).
-Under Category, this time, instead of going for Number, go for Custom; since we wanted our own custom formatting for the negative numbers.
+Step 3: Under the Format Cells window, select the Number tab (if it is not determined by default).
+Under Category, this time, instead of going for Number, go for Custom; we wanted our custom formatting for the negative numbers.

-Step 4: Now, on the right-hand side, under the Type: section, type the following to be able to make the negative numbers visible as bracketed in red text.
+Step 4: Now, on the right-hand side, under the Type: section, type the following to make the negative numbers visible as bracketed in red text.

 Step 5: Click the OK button, and you can see the negative numbers under parentheses as well as with the text color red.
 See the screenshot below:

-This is how we can represent negative numbers in Excel so that your data reads nice and simple.
+This is how we can represent negative numbers in Excel so that your data read nicely and simply.

 Example #4 – Convert the Negative Numbers into Positive